 Territory without Municipal Organization (TWOMO) funding for child care helps support the costs for child care services provided in a territory without municipal organization.
-The 2018 allocations are based on the reported expenditures in 2016 Financial Statements, due to the delayed Revised Estimates reporting in 2017.
+The 2020 allocations are based on the reported expenses in the 2018 Financial Statements, as this funding is claims-based.